Overview

 • Response times

-We can see the results of the YouTube tool by opening up an individual span within the Galileo application and reviewing the tool selection, and latency of the tool call.
+You can see the results of the YouTube tool by opening up an individual span within the Galileo application and reviewing the tool selection and latency.

 Now that you understand how it all works, let’s run the agent!